SristiD/Cybersecurity_Internship_Program_2025/README.md

 ---

-# Cybersecurity Internship Program 2025 – Digisuraksha Parhari Foundation
+# 🚨 Digi Suraksha Cybersecurity Internship Program 2025

+Welcome to the official repository for the **Digi Suraksha Cybersecurity Internship Program - 2025**.

 ## 📌 Overview
-Welcome to the official repository for the **Digi Suraksha Cybersecurity Internship Program - 2025**.

 This internship is designed to provide **hands-on experience** across critical domains in cybersecurity, including:

 * Threat Intelligence